HandBrake/HandBrake-docs/README.markdown

 ## Contributing and Translations

 We welcome most contributions.
 While it is our goal to allow everyone to contribute, contributions not meeting the project's goals or standards may be rejected.
+For this reason, we suggest communicating your interests before making any broad changes.

-Please read our [guide to contributing](https://handbrake.fr/docs/en/latest/contributing/contribute.html).
-This will provide you with all the information you need to start contributing to the project.
+Please read the published documentation's [Contributing](https://handbrake.fr/docs/en/latest/contributing/contribute.html) article for more information, and this repository's [contributing guidelines](CONTRIBUTING.markdown) for information specific to the documentation project.

-The documentation project has some additional [contributing guidelines](CONTRIBUTING.markdown) that you should also familiarise yourself with.